 The project roadmap is a straightforward concept.
-It is a high-level timeline of project goals & deliverables that outlines all interdependent or interrelated events.
-The project roadmap aligns business objectives and milestones, development and release timelines, IT and operational dependencies, and project risks.
+It is a high-level timeline of project goals & deliverables that outline all interdependent or interrelated events.
+The project roadmap aligns business objectives and milestones, development and releases timelines, IT and operational dependencies, and project risks.
 It tells us how are we going to get from A to B… while still meeting C & D, avoiding E and accounting for F & G. It may very well be my favorite tool – let me explain why.

-- Your flight is on time and you arrived at the scheduled time.
+- Your flight is on time, and you arrived at the scheduled time.

-- You planned to meet Ingrid at the train station near the airport and take the train together the remaining distance to downtown Chicago.
+- You planned to meet Ingrid at the train station near the airport and take the train together with the remaining distance to downtown Chicago.

 - Ingrid’s train was delayed 6 hours due to maintenance issues.